 The one thing that meditation depreciates

-I started meditating, properly meditating, about 2 months ago.
+I started properly meditating about 2 months ago.
 I do it on a daily basis without fail for 20 minutes.
 10 minutes in the morning and 10 minutes at night.
 The effects I’ve noticed as a result are incredible.
-I’m calmer, more present, less restless and have this newfound ability to accept every situation for what it is, not worrying about what’s already happened or what’s to come.

-Ultimately, every aspect of my life has grown as a result of meditation.
-My friendships have grown stronger, my relationships with family have grown tighter, my work has become more focused and creative, my workouts are more badass and my capacity for love has heightened.
+Every aspect of my life has grown as a result of meditation.
+My friendships have grown stronger, my relationships with family have become more meaningful, my work has become more creative, my workouts are more badass and my capacity for love has heightened.

 There is one thing, however, that has decreased as a result of my meditations.

 The time it takes me to accomplish any task has decreased, drastically.
-When I sit down to tackle a task now, my focus is unshakable and it takes me almost half the amount of time it would have taken me before I started meditating.
+When I sit down to tackle a task now, I have a surprising amount of focus and it takes me almost half the amount of time it would have taken before I started meditating.
 It’s SO rewarding!
 I’m left feeling productive and am checking off productivity boxes throughout my day!

-These effects got me thinking deeper about the aspect of "flow".
-I’ve come across many articles that talk about ‘flow’.
-Essentially, when we’re in a focused state, we’re in a ‘flow’.
+These results made me think deeper about the concept of "flow".
+When we’re in a focused state, we’re in a state of ‘flow’.
 During this state, your mind goes into full on excited, ‘give me more’ mode.
-And your precuneus, the part of your brain associated with self-reflection, is in its most active state.
+Your precuneus, the part of your brain associated with self-reflection, is in its most active state.

 Imagine if every time you sat down to do a task, you were able to get yourself into the state of flow before you started.
-I bet that you would find that you could complete 10 times the amount you usually do within a ONE hour time span.
+I bet you would find yourself able to complete tasks effectively and at a much more rapid speed than ever before.
 Each hour would feel increasingly productive.
 Imagine how your days would feel?
 Or your weeks?
 You’d be kicking butt.